What's the Difference Between a NYC Co-op and a Condo?

 Most cooperatives tend to have strict rules about subletting.
 There are specific reasons for this.

-Reducing subletting is more secure as residents will tend to know each other better, rather than renters who may come and go.
+Reducing subletting is more secure as residents will tend to know each other better than renters who may come and go.

-Renters also don't tend to have the same sense of ownership which would rule their behavior in how they treat the property and their neighbors.
+Renters also don't tend to have the same sense of ownership, which would rule how they treat the property and their neighbors.

-If a renter doesn't like a neighbor they can always move instead of working towards a better relationship.
-They may also not be as inclined to care for the property as well if they can just move when the lease is up.
+If a renter doesn't like a neighbor, they can move instead of working towards a better relationship.
+They may also not be as inclined to care for the property if they can move when the lease is up.

-Furthermore, if a renter is not paying their landlord who happens to be a shareholder, or make extensive damages to the apartment, and the shareholder faces financial hardship for this reason, it may mean the shareholder may default on their maintenance fees.
+Furthermore, suppose a renter is not paying their landlord, who happens to be a shareholder or makes extensive damages to the apartment, and the shareholder faces financial hardship for this reason.
+In that case, the shareholder may default on their maintenance fees.

 This is a way to reduce risk for the building.

-Rules may vary, such as subletting may never be allowed or only allowed after a number of years of shareholder occupancy.
+Rules may vary; for example, subletting may never be allowed or only permitted after several years of shareholder occupancy.

-Other cooperative may freely allow subletting immediately.
-One way to usually get around the rules is to directly buy from the sponsor.
+Another cooperative may freely allow subletting immediately.
+One way to get around the rules is to buy directly from the sponsor.

 Many co-ops may also impose strict rules on pet ownership.
 Some of this has to do with maintenance costs and hygiene.

-However, sometimes it has to do with getting incumbent tenants out who may still be occupying units from the time before the building was converted to a co-op.
+However, sometimes, it involves getting incumbent tenants who may still be occupying units before the building is converted to a co-op.

 Tenants (usually of rent-controlled or rent-stabilized units) who were renting before co-op conversion are protected by NYC tenant laws and cannot be evicted.

 They cannot be forced to pay any maintenance fees either.
-A high number of these original renters living in the building can pose a problem for the shareholders.
+Many of these original renters living in the building can pose a problem for the shareholders.

 Prohibiting dogs or cats may discourage these renters from staying in the building.

-The buying and selling procedure is also governed by specific rules.
-Every prospective shareholder must receive board approval, passing financial requirements in addition to an in-person interview.
+Specific rules also govern the buying and selling procedure.
+Every prospective shareholder must receive board approval, pass financial requirements, and undergo an in-person interview.

-Any person purchasing the co-op shares with the main buyer must also receive board approval.
-In some co-ops, the co-buyer must also reside in the designated residential unit.
+Any person purchasing the co-op shares with the primary buyer must also receive board approval.
+The co-buyer must also reside in the designated residential unit in some co-ops.

 Why Would You Want to Buy a Co-op?

-It seems that with all the strict rules in place, you wouldn't want to bother with purchasing a co-op.
+With all the strict rules in place, you wouldn't want to bother purchasing a co-op.

 However, there are a lot of benefits that shareholders enjoy.